 This shift in attention creates what may appear to be a big fat analytic mess.
 The unit of analysis has now morphed from variables into ordered events, making it unclear if and how standard regression models can be employed.
 And the amount of noise now appears to have increased, since at this granular level everybody’s path to purchase appears quite different from everybody else’s.
 To be sure, this is not the kind of complexity and plurality that is useful to marketers!

-However, it is possible to distill this complex data down in ways that provide unprecedented business insights.
+However, it is possible to distill this complex data down in ways that provide unprecedented consumer insights for business.
 For example, using analytical methods that geneticists use to sequence DNA, it is possible to identify regularities in customer journeys, reducing thousands of seemingly unique paths to purchase to just a handful of common ones.
 It is possible to relate different kinds of journeys to purchase decisions that benefit (or hurt) our clients’ sales.
 And it is possible to dig deeper into each kind of purchase journey to better understand the micro-dynamics of consumer choice and strategy.
 This knowledge helps to identify what types of marketing will be more (or less) effective.

 The application of advanced analytics to actual customer experience data provides clear marketing insights with real business impact, both strategic and tactical.
 Strategic, because it is based on a holistic understanding of the ways customers navigate a specific marketplace.
 Tactical, because the results can inform day-to-day marketing decisions, like when to send what message to whom.
-This is ultimately the path to nirvana: providing insights to marketers that they can actually use.
+This is ultimately the path to nirvana: providing consumer insights to marketers that they can actually use.